jcsilvaaa/jcsilvaaa/README.md

 ## 👨‍💻 About Me

 - 🎓 Fourth-year BSIT student
-- 🌱 Currently learning AWS Cloud and Software Quality Assurance
+- 🌱 Currently learning AWS Cloud
 - 🤝 Enjoy building practical web applications and collaborating in teams
 - 📚 Always eager to learn new technologies and improve my skills